-- (1) 2023 includes a \$34 million commodity tax charge related to the retroactive impact of the 2023 Canadian Federal budget. - (1) 2023 includes a 304 million continuous yax charge related to the evolutive impact of the 2023 calculation and obtain a cell-in budget.
+2023 includes a \$34 million commodity tax charge related to the retroactive impact of the 2023 Canadian Federal budget.

 (2) Custodial fees directly recognized by CIBC are included in Investment management and custodial fees.
-Our proportionate share of the custodial fees from the joint ventures which CIBC has with The Bank of New York Mellon are included within Income from equity-accounted associates and joint ventures. - (3) Investment management fees and mutual fund fees are driven by various factors, including the amount of AUM.
-Investment management fees in our asset management and private wealth management businesses are generally driven by the amount of AUM, while investment management fees in our retail brokerage business are driven by a combination of the amount of AUA and, to a lesser extent, other factors not directly related to the amount of AUA (e.g., flat fees on a per account basis). - a combination of the amount of AUA and, to a lesser extent, other factors not directly related to the amount of AUA (e.g., flat fees on a per account basis).
+Our proportionate share of the custodial fees from the joint ventures which CIBC has with The Bank of New York Mellon are included within Income from equity-accounted associates and joint ventures.

+(3) Investment management fees and mutual fund fees are driven by various factors, including the amount of AUM.
+Investment management fees in our asset management and private wealth management businesses are generally driven by the amount of AUM, while investment management fees in our retail brokerage business are driven by a combination of the amount of AUA and, to a lesser extent, other factors not directly related to the amount of AUA (e.g., flat fees on a per account basis).
+Certain prior year information has been restated to reflect the adoption of IFRS 17.
+See Note 1 to the consolidated financial statements for additional details.

-(4) Certain prior year information has been restated to reflect the adoption of IFRS 17.
-See Note 1 to the consolidated financial statements for additional details. - (5) Includes \$82 million of gains (2023: \$64 million of gains) relating to non-trading financial instruments measured/designated at FVTPL.
+(5) Includes \$82 million of gains (2023: \$64 million of gains) relating to non-trading financial instruments measured/designated at FVTPL.